 Possible additional funding sources for businesses during the Covid-19 crisis can be found below.
-Please note not all funding resources are affiliated or partnered with the Flint & Genesee Chamber of Commerce.
+Please note not all funding resources are affiliated or partnered with the Flint & Genesee Group.
 Businesses are encouraged to research carefully for legitimacy.

 Small Business Assistance